Azure/az-hop/docs/tutorials/quickstart.md

    > Note: The status of the jobs should change to **Queued**.

 1. On the lab computer, in the browser window displaying the Azure HPC On-Demand Platform portal, select the **Azure HPC On-Demand Platform** header.
 Select the **Monitoring** menu, and from the drop-down list, select **Azure CycleCloud**.
-1. In the **Azure CycleCloud for Azure HPC On-Demand Platform** portal, monitor the status of the cluster and note that the number of nodes increases to **2**, which initially are listed in the **acquiring** state.
+1. In the **Azure CycleCloud for Azure HPC On-Demand Platform** portal, monitor the status of the cluster and note that the number of nodes increased to **2**, which initially are listed in the **acquiring** state.
 This can takes a minute to come.
 1. On the **Nodes** tab, verify that **execute** appears in the **Template** column, the **Nodes** column contains the entry **2**, and the **Last status** column displays the **Creating VM** message.
 1. In the **Azure CycleCloud for Azure HPC On-Demand Platform** portal, on the **pbs1** page, select the **Scalesets** tab.
 Note a scaleset that hosts the cluster nodes with its size set to **2**.
 1. Select the entry on the **Nodes** tab, and then review the details of the cluster nodes in the lower section of the page, including: